SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix Config Manager.md

 ### Service Detection

 This page applies to all three probes.
-It shows the **Service Configuration Table**,which contains all the services that are configured on each probe in the entire system.
+It shows the **Service Configuration Table**, which contains all the services that are configured on each probe in the entire system.
 The table is refreshed every hour, but can also be refreshed manually at any time with the **Refresh** button.
 The table can be exported and imported.

 For each service, you can specify an **Alert Template Name** in the corresponding column in this table.
 These need to be configured in the Alert Template Configuration Table (see "Service Configuration" page).
 When an alert name has been configured, click the **Apply** button or select Apply in the context menu to configure a service with the corresponding alert for each probe that has that service.
 If something goes wrong, the error message will be displayed in the **Error Logging Table** below.